Chairman’s corporate governance statement

-The remit of the Finance and Audit Committee is documented in its terms of reference which have been adopted the Board of Directors.
+The remit of the Finance & Audit Committee is documented in its terms of reference which have been adopted by the Board of Directors.

 The purpose of the Committee is to assist the Board in the effective discharge of its responsibilities for corporate governance, financial reporting, corporate control and risk management.
 The Committee normally meets at least twice a year and, amongst other things, reviews the annual report and accounts with the external auditors and interim statements.